-Step 4 Check Enable Object Removable Detection.

-Step 5 Optionally, check Save VCA Picture to save the captured pictures of object removable detection.

-Step 6 Follow the steps to set the detection rules and detection areas.

-- 1) Select an Arming Region to configure.
-Up to 4 regions are selectable. - 2) Drag the sliders to set Time Threshold and Sensitivity.

-Time Threshold: The time of the objects removed from the region.
+- Step 3 Select a Camera to configure. - Step 4 Check Enable Object Removable Detection. - Step 5 Optionally, check Save VCA Picture to save the captured pictures of object removable detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 1) Select an Arming Region to configure.
+Up to 4 regions are selectable. - 2) Drag the sliders to set Time Threshold and Sensitivity. - Time Threshold: The time of the objects removed from the region.
 If the value is 10, alarm is triggered after the object disappeared from the region for 10s.
-Its range is [5s-20s].

-Sensitivity: The similarity degree of the background image.
-Usually, when the sensitivity is high, a very small object taken from the region can trigger the alarm.

-3) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.

-Step 7 Set the arming schedule.
-Refer to Chapter 11.1 Configure Arming Schedule.

-Step 8 Set the linkage actions.
-Refer to Chapter 11.2 Configure Alarm Linkage Actions.
+Its range is [5s-20s]. - Sensitivity: The similarity degree of the background image.
+Usually, when the sensitivity is high, a very small object taken from the region can trigger the alarm. - 3) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - Step 7 Set the arming schedule.
+Refer to Chapter 11.1 Configure Arming Schedule. - Step 8 Set the linkage actions.
+Refer to Chapter 11.2 Configure Alarm Linkage Actions. - Step 9 Click Apply.

-12.9 Audio Exception Detection
+12.10 Audio Exception Detection